Things to Know Before Planning to Study in the UK

 Earning While Learning

 If you are planning to make some extra cash while studying, it is not a bad option whatsoever.
-And since India is a non-European Union country(obviously), you are allowed to work up to 20 hours per week while studying in the country and full-time during your vacation.
+And since India is a non-European Union country(obviously), you are allowed to work up to 20 hours per week while studying in the foreign country and full-time during your vacation.
 So just imagine what you can do with those extra bucks in your pocket.

 However, since the norms and regulations for working in the UK are frequently updated, we suggest you visit their official immigration website; just to be sure you don’t break any law!